Lafracoth Illumined

 a critical fabulation play about a medieval Irish woman who deserved a much better story…

 Propel New Works first aligned with playwright Matt Galvin in 2019 when he introduced Angeline Larimer to his epic verse play The Lyric of Lafracoth, and expressed an interest in seeing it staged.
-Five years after that initial exchange, and several collaborative projects later, Lafracoth made it to the stage as a professional staged reading sponsored by Propel New Works, Medical Humanities and Health Studies of Indiana University School of Liberal Arts, and the Indiana University Conscience Project.
-Propel New Works along with Drs.
-Galvin and Meg Gaffney assembled professional actors and university academics representing diverse areas of expertise to bring forward Galvin’s new work about ancient concerns.
+Five years after that initial exchange, and several collaborative projects later, Lafracoth was performed as a professional staged reading sponsored by Propel New Works, Medical Humanities and Health Studies of Indiana University School of Liberal Arts, and the Indiana University Conscience Project.
+Propel New Works, along with Dr. Galvin and Dr. Meg Gaffney assembled professional actors and university academics representing diverse areas of expertise to bring forward Galvin’s new work about ancient and timely concerns.
 The Lyric of Lafracoth was adapted as Lafracoth Illumined by Galvin & Larimer.
 The goal of the Lafracoth Illumined adaptation was to shape the story within a stageable time window, and to include theatre and non-theatre professionals in both the new play development process and the academic staged reading.
-Both Galvin and Larimer have a shared interest in using theatre as an educational tool to facilitate necessary discussions while at the same time deepening the understanding of those who participate in the development process .
+Both Galvin and Larimer have a shared interest in using theatre as an educational tool to facilitate necessary discussions while at the same time deepening the understanding of those who participate in the new play development process .
 This collaboration took nearly five years, and brought together an impressive group of scholars and performers.
-The staged reading was performed on March 1st, 2025 at the Basile Theatre inside the Indiana Historical Society.
-The play was directed by Professor Abdul-Khaliq Murtadha.
+The staged reading was performed on March 1st, 2025 at the Basile Theatre inside the Indiana Historical Society and was directed by Professor Abdul-Khaliq Murtadha.

 Dr. Matthew Galvin